matweldon/markdown_llm/README.md

 Why would you want to use this instead of `llm chat`?

 * It's easier to save conversations to version control and/or Obsidian
-* Text editing and navigation are limited in the terminal
+* Using your favourite text editor is easier than the terminal
 * Working in a markdown document, you get nice syntax highlighting when the LLM writes fenced code blocks
-* You can comment out parts of the conversation history and rerun them (see below)
+* You can comment out parts of the conversation history (see below)
 * This tool has support for markdown links to images.
 Hyperlinks to other documents and websites to follow.
+* It opens up possibilities for experimentation - by editing the chat history you can see how different models with different settings would answer the same question, and even get models conversing with each other.

 This project is a very early work-in-progress.
 Use only if you're willing to troubleshoot.